Watson, Lance put ND St back in FCS final, top Montana St

 Lance threw for three touchdowns, including a 73-yard hookup with Dimitri Williams, and scored two rushing touchdowns.

 The top-seeded Bison (15-0) were in the semifinals for the ninth straight year.
-They won eight and won the national championship each time.
+They have now won eight with the previous seven bringing national titles.
 North Dakota State faces the winner of Weber State at second-seeded James Madison.
 James Madison beat the Bison in the semifinals in 2016.

 Montana State (11-4) lost to NDSU 52-10 in the second round last year.